SharkSnack/shiren-4/content/system/allies.md

         - Can't be used to duplicate items or level up Borg Mamel.
         - Can hit Shiren, but always misses other ally characters.
     - Use a scroll or staff.
 (Excluding selection-based scrolls)
-    - Use a necklace move.
+    - Use a necklace ability.
 (Always fails, so it's pointless)

 ### Banana Prince